 - Based on the efforts required, it’s not suitable for small projects.

 - It’s too much a complex pattern of development for individual software developers.

-- The success of this methodology solely depends on the project leader and his skills.
+- The success of this methodology solely depends on the Team Lead and his or her skills.

 - It is efficient for budget control.

-- It allows to speed up the development process.
+- It allows the team to speed up the development.
 Most projects are completed in short time frames beating deadlines.